| HOME | BLUES | RIFFS | THEORY | SPANISH | FOLK | CHORDS | HARMONICS | SLIDE | SKA | OTHER |

 This chord, B Minor flat 5 , completes the set.

-In a pop/rock context this chord is hardly ever used.
+In a pop/rock context this chord is not much used.

 Exercise